 First, it is seriously simple to use, which is a must-have when you’re a mom who has a baby who might possibly pierce your eardrums if you don’t get him or her in the carrier in under 30 seconds flat.
-When my new Moby Bamboo Wrap arrived, it didn’t come with any instructions.
-I had no idea what to do with this long sliver of fabric that stretched the entire length of my home’s staircase, but after a simple google search, I was in business.
+When my new Moby Evolution Wrap arrived, it didn’t come with any instructions.
+I had no idea what to do with this long piece of fabric that stretched the entire length of my home’s staircase, but after a simple google search, I was in business.

 Although there was a learning curve to using the wrap—sometimes it was too tight, sometimes too loose—it wasn’t hard to figure out the right fit after a dozen or so tries.
 The only thing I still haven’t mastered: how to keep the extremely long ends of fabric from touching the ground while wrapping my baby.
 It’s not an issue at home, but the ick-factor of wrapping fabric around my baby that was on public ground seconds earlier has kept the Moby my go-to carrier for around-the-house rather than something I use when running errands.

-The two holds that I use most often both feel comfortable; there are no straps or hard pieces of plastic to dig in anywhere—just soft fabric for days.
+The two holds that I use most often both feel comfy; there are no straps or hard pieces of plastic to dig in anywhere—just soft fabric for days.
 The stretchy materials feels durable and evenly distributes the baby’s weight across my back and hips.
 I’ve tried my fair share of carriers, and this one feels more comfortable to wear for extended periods than others I have used.

-Of course, all other details aside, the best part of using a carrier like the Moby Bamboo is knowing I can keep my sweet baby comfy, close and secure in the midst of daily activity.
+Of course, all other details aside, the best part of using a carrier like the Moby Evolution is knowing I can keep my sweet baby comfy, close and secure in the midst of daily activity.
 In between answering phone calls, straightening the house and helping my kids with their art (or whatever else the day throws our way), I have my sweet guy close enough to kiss his sweet head a million times.
 Of course, he never knows it because within a minute or two of being wrapped up, he is always well into dreamland.